shermanloan/scejson-doc/doc/appendix-history.md

 chapter when a new release arrives, you may quickly discern any documentation changes which may or may not be of interest to you.

+## Release 2024-07-0
+* The [Loan](module-loan.md) module's `PmtStream` object now supports the new `ReplaceIdx` field which is used to apply a replacement payment stream to a subset of the payments.
+Please see the documentation for this new attribute in the Loan chapter.

 ## Release 2024-04-0
 * The [Loan](module-loan.md) module's `Advance` request object now supports `NewPmt` and `Position` fields which are used when the calling application